Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Viscous linear analysis

-The critical-layer eigenmodes in association with $\sigma_{c}^\nu$ exhibit wave packet spatial structures like the potential one.
-In each vortex case, two representative eigenmodes are shown in figure \ref{fig:viscous_critical}, chosen from the left or right branch of $\sigma_c^{\nu}$ respectively with nearly identical $\Imag(\sigma)$.
-The number of wiggles observed in the wave packet are much less than found in the potential eigenmodes.
-Moreover, for every wave packet, the thickness is relatively thin and accordingly it becomes much clear that its location corresponds to the critical-layer singularity position obtained by putting $\Imag(\sigma)$ to $\varsigma$ in \eqref{critpoint}.
-Owing to the fact that these numerical eigenmodes converge in terms of $M$, it is possible to investigate their structures outside the critical layers.
-Normalising the wave amplitude in the critical layer to be order unity, we identify the small-scale perturbation structures outside the critical layer in $O(10^{-5})$ or less.
-We note the similarity in shape of these small-scale perturbations to the inviscid critical-layer eigenmodes of similar $\Imag(\sigma)$ (see the middle in figure~\ref{fig:inviscid_critical}).
-This can be one decisive indication that the viscous critical-layer eigenmodes are truly inherited from the inviscid critical-layer eigenmodes, where viscosity acts on regularising the critical-layer singularities locally and take only marginal effects on the other perturbation structures.
+These numerical eigenmodes and eigenvalues exhibit good convergence with increasing $M$ and are spatially resolved.
+For physical relevance, it is worthwhile to investigate their structures outside the remnant critical layers.
+By normalising the oscillation amplitude in the remnant critical layer to be of order unity, we can identify small-scale perturbation structures outside the critical layer of $O(10^{-5})$ or less.
+We note the similarity in shape of these small-scale perturbations to the inviscid critical-layer eigenmodes of similar $\Imag(\sigma)$ (see the middle column of panels in figure~\ref{fig:inviscid_critical}), where each part in $(0, r_c)$ and $(r_c, \infty)$ appears to be a scalar multiple of each side of the inviscid solutions (see \S \ref{sec:pairing}).
+This is one indication that the viscous critical-layer eigenmodes are truly inherited from the inviscid critical-layer eigenmodes.
+Note that viscosity has a profound influence on the structure of the eigenmode at radial locations inside the remnant critical layer, where it locally regularises the critical layer's singularity, but viscosity has only marginal impact on the eigenmode at radial locations outside the remnant critical layer.
+Therefore, we expect the inviscid critical-layer eigenmodes (in figure~\ref{fig:inviscid_critical}) and the viscous critical-layer eigenmodes (in figure~\ref{fig:viscous_critical}) to look similar in the regions outside the critical layer.

-As can be seen in the viscous spectra, the decay rates of the viscous critical-layer eigenmodes are comparable to the discrete ones, meaning that they can last for a relatively long time against viscous diffusion.
-At the same time, comparing an eigenmode in the left branch to another in the right branch of $\sigma_c^{\nu}$, we find no notable structural difference between them.
-This is supported by the fact that these eigenmodes are in the non-normal region.
-More detailed characteristics of the viscous critical-layer eigenmodes are analysed later by dealing with $L$, including that the viscous critical layers in fact have thickness in $O(\Rey^{-1/3})$ and that two branches of $\sigma_c^{\nu}$ are actually continuous.
+As can be seen in the viscous spectra, the decay rates in time of the viscous critical-layer eigenmodes are comparable to those of the viscous discrete eigenmodes, indicating that they can last for a relatively long time against viscous diffusion.
+Moreover, when comparing an eigenmode in the left branch with another in the right branch of $\sigma_c^{\nu}$, no notable structural difference is observed between them.
+This observation is further supported by the fact that these eigenmodes lie in the non-normal region.
+A more detailed analysis of the viscous critical-layer eigenmodes is presented later in this paper, dealing with $L$ and including the viscous remnant critical layers conforming to the $\Rey^{-1/3}$ scaling law (see \S \ref{sec:viscousresolution}) and the continuity of the viscous critical-layer spectrum $\sigma_c^{\nu}$ (see \S \ref{sec:viscouscontinuity}).